-Can Ducks catch Nashville's nimble skaters?
+Can the Ducks catch Nashville's nimble skaters?

-Heading into a pivotal Game 4 of the Western Conference finals in Nashville on Thursday, the Nashville Predators have an opportunity to take a three-games-to-one stranglehold on the series -- while the Anaheim Ducks will try to even the series and turn this into a three-game affair.
+Heading into a pivotal Game 4 of the Western Conference finals in Nashville on Thursday, the Nashville Predators have an opportunity to take a 3-1 stranglehold on the series, while the Anaheim Ducks will try to even the series and turn this into a best-of-three.

-Nashville was dominant in Game 3, doubling up the Ducks in shots on goal as they forged through two disallowed goals and superb goaltending from John Gibson to outright own the latter half of the third period.
-The Predators managed to hold Anaheim without a shot for most of the final frame, even when the Ducks pulled Gibson for the extra attacker.
+Nashville was dominant in Game 3, doubling up Anaheim in shots on goal as it forged through two disallowed goals and superb goaltending from John Gibson to outright own the latter half of the third period.
+The Predators managed to hold the Ducks without a shot for most of the final frame, even when Anaheim pulled Gibson for the extra attacker.

 "I just don't think Anaheim can handle Nashville's speed," said Bernie Nicholls, a former 70-goal scorer who averaged over a point per game in his career.
 "The way they're trying to stop them [is] to be physical with them, which you have to be.
 But it's tough to hit something that you can't catch."